YidanXue/yidanxue.github.io/about.md

 2019 - present &emsp; **University of Oxford**, Engineering Science (DPhil)

-Project Title: Multi-scale modelling of cerebral metabolism<br/><br/>
+Project Title: Multi-scale Modelling of Oxygen Delivery and Metabolism in the Human Brain<br/><br/>

 2017 - 2019 &emsp; **The University of Edinburgh**, Mechanical Engineering (BEng 1st Class Honours)